asatpathy314/spotify-app/README.md

 ## Features

 List the main features of your project.
 Highlight any unique or noteworthy functionalities.

+### Profile
+1. **User Profile Display:**
+   - Displays the user's profile information including avatar, name, bio, favorite song, and favorite artist.
+   - Fetches profile data from the backend using the user ID.

+2. **Editable Bio:**
+   - Users can edit their bio if they are viewing their own profile.
+   - Editable bio textarea is shown with a save button when in edit mode.

+3. **Favorite Song and Artist:**
+   - Displays the user's favorite song with album cover and song name.
+   - Displays the user's favorite artist with artist image and name.

+4. **Authentication Check:**
+   - Checks for Spotify access token and user ID from URL parameters or redirects to login if not found.
+   - If the user is not authorized, displays a message prompting the user to login.

 ### Forum

-#### Forum Creation and Listing:
+1. **Forum Creation and Listing:**
    - Users can create new forums with a name.
    - Display a list of available forums for users to choose from.

-#### Post Creation and Listing:
+2. **Post Creation and Listing:**
    - Users can create new posts within a selected forum with a title and description.
    - Display a list of posts for a selected forum.

-#### Commenting System:
+3. **Commenting System:**
    - Users can add comments to a selected post.
    - Display comments associated with a post.

-#### Like Functionality:
+4. **Like Functionality:**
    - Users can like posts and comments, which updates the like count in real-time.
--The likes are persisted in the database and updated optimistically on the client side.
+   - The likes are persisted in the database and updated optimistically on the client side.

-#### Data Fetching and State Management:
+5. **Data Fetching and State Management:**

-- We use the useContext to hook to store the user's Spotify API token in local storage.
-- In all other cases we use useEffect() hooks to fetch and cache data from the API.
+   - Efficient data fetching with `axios` to interact with your Express backend.
+   - Management of loading states to provide feedback to users.

 ## How to Extend the Project